-Tarsal tunnel syndrome (TTS) occurs when the posterior tibial nerve, which runs along the inside of the ankle and foot, becomes compressed and damaged, causing inflammation.
+Tarsal tunnel syndrome (TTS) can cause pain, numbness and tingling in the feet.
+It results from inflammation in the posterior tibial nerve, which runs along the inside of the ankle and foot.
+The inflammation is due to nerve damage and compression.

 TTS may happen due to injury, such as an ankle sprain, or can result from a health condition such as arthritis or diabetes.
 Bone spurs, flat feet, or a swollen tendon may all cause nerve compression and result in TTS.